 Objectives of the Annual Rate Card.
-Adjustments to the Annual Rate Card will be used to revise the Rate Card Fees to annual levels that the MSRB anticipates will be sufficient to: (i) cover anticipated expenses for the related fiscal year;61 (ii) maintain target contribution balances between fees on regulated entities in line with recent historical precedents;62 (iii) address any
+Adjustments to the Annual Rate Card will be used to revise the Rate Card Fees to annual levels that the MSRB anticipates will be sufficient to: (i) cover anticipated expenses for the related fiscal year;66 (ii) maintain target contribution balances

-- 60 If the proposed rule change becomes operative, the MSRB Funding Policy will be updated as of such operative date to reflect this Annual Rate Card approach, including with respect to certain maximum caps incorporated into the Annual Rate Card Process (as defined infra) regarding (i) a maximum cap on targeted revenue, which would generally cap a year-over-year increase in the total targeted revenue for a Rate Card Fee at 10% when applicable, and (ii) a maximum cap on assessment rate increases, which would generally cap the maximum year-over-year increase in the assessment rate for a Rate Card Fee at 25% when applicable.
+65 If the proposed rule change becomes operative on October 1, 2022, the MSRB's revised funding policy, which reflects this Annual Rate Card approach, will likewise become operative.
+There are maximum caps incorporated into the Annual Rate Card Process (as defined infra) and specifically provided for under Supplementary Material .01 of the proposed amendments to Rule A-11 and Rule A-13.
 See related discussion infra under "Limitations on Rate Changes to Promote Predictability and Stability."

-The current MSRB Funding Policy is publicly available, presently at https://www.msrb.org/About-MSRB/Financialand-Other-Information/Financial-Policies/Funding-Policy. - 61 As noted, the MSRB anticipates that, subsequent to the Annual Rate Card proposed herein and currently anticipated to be operative for the fifteen months from October 1, 2022 to December 31, 2023, future Annual Rate Cards would become effective on January 1, while the MSRB fiscal year would start on the prior October 1.
-See also Exhibit 3, "Chart 11 - Historical and Projected Revenue with Rate Card Model Compared to Historical and Pro Forma Expenses." - 62 That is, this factor is intended to maintain a proportionate percentage amount of the MSRB's anticipated expenses for the fiscal year among each of the Market Activity Fees and the Municipal Advisor Professional Fee.
-See, e.g., Exhibit 3, "Chart 3 Historical Actual Revenue for the Rate Card Fees as a Percentage of the Total Rate Card Fee transaction activities of a dealer firm would continue to serve as the basis upon which Market Activity Fees are assessed under Rule A-13; and the number of covered professionals associated with a municipal advisory firm would continue to serve as the basis upon which the rate of the Municipal Advisor Professional Fee is assessed under Rule A-11.
+66 As noted, the MSRB anticipates that, subsequent to the Annual Rate Card proposed herein and currently anticipated to be operative for the fifteen months from October 1, 2022 to December 31, 2023, future Annual Rate Cards would become effective, after such submission to the Commission pursuant to the provisions of Section 19(b)(1) of the Exchange Act, on January 1, while the MSRB fiscal year would start on the prior October 1.
+See also Exhibit 3(a), "Chart 11 - Historical and Projected Revenue with Rate Card Model Compared to Historical and Pro Forma Expenses."

+64 The proposed rule change would not amend the underlying activities that are the subject of such assessments.
+In other words, the respective volumes of underwriting and transaction activities of a dealer firm would continue to serve as the basis upon which Market Activity Fees are assessed under Rule A-13; and the number of covered professionals associated with a municipal advisory firm would continue to serve as the basis upon which the rate of the Municipal Advisor Professional Fee is assessed under Rule A-11.
 Other fees assessed on regulated entities - specifically, the initial registration fee, annual registration fee, late fee, municipal funds underwriting fee, and examination fees - will be unchanged.

-prior-year variance between the amounts of each of the Rate Card Fees actually collected versus budget (i.e., "Rate Card Fee Variances");63 and (iv) address any variance between the amount of the Board's organizational reserves versus the Board's target (i.e., "Reserves Variances").64 Fee rates may increase year-to-year, subject to certain limitations discussed in additional detail below, or decrease from year-to-year, as needed to meet these objectives.
+between fees on regulated entities in line with recent historical precedents;67 (iii) address any prior-year variance between the amounts of each of the Rate Card Fees actually collected versus budget (i.e., "Rate Card Fee Variances");68 and (iv) address any variance between the amount of the Board's organizational reserves versus the Board's target (i.e., "Reserves Variances").69 Fee